kube-rs/website/docs/controllers/intro.md

 ..and to make matters more confusing, sometimes controllers sit in front of the watch machinery and is in charge of [admission into Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).

 We will go through all these details herein and you can compose the various techniques as you see fit depending on your use case.

+## Controllers and Operators

+The terminology between **controllers** and **operators** are quite similar:

+1. Kubernetes uses the following [controller terminology](https://kubernetes.io/docs/concepts/architecture/controller/):

+> In Kubernetes, controllers are **control loops** that watch the **state** of your cluster, then make or request **changes where needed**.
+Each controller tries to move the current cluster state closer to the desired state.

+2. The term **operator**, on the other hand, was originally introduced by `CoreOS` as:

+> An Operator is an application-specific controller that extends the Kubernetes API to create, configure and manage instances of complex stateful applications on behalf of a Kubernetes user.
+It builds upon the basic Kubernetes resource and controller concepts, but also includes domain or application-specific knowledge to automate common tasks better managed by computers.

+Which is further reworded now under their new [agglomerate banner](https://cloud.redhat.com/learn/topics/operators).

+They key **differences** between the two is that **operators** generally a specific type of controller, sometimes more than one in a single application.
+A controller would at the very least need to:

+- manage custom resource definition(s)
+- maintain single app focus

+to be classified as an operator.

+The term **operator** is thus a flashier word that makes the **common use-case** for user-written CRD controllers more understandable.
+If you have a CRD you likely want a controller for it.

+## Guide Focus

+Our goal is that with this guide, you will learn how to use and apply the various controller patterns, so that you can avoid scaffolding out a large / complex / underutilized structure.

+We will focus on all the patterns as to not betray the versatility of the Kubernetes API, because components found within complex controllers can generally be mixed and matched as you see fit.

+We will focus on how the variour element **composes** so you can take advantage of any controller archetypes - operators included.

+TODO: get us listed on https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#writing-operator

+[//begin]: # "Autogenerated link references for markdown compatibility"
+[object]: object "The Object"
+[//end]: # "Autogenerated link references"